cfcrotty/simple-MEVN/README.md

 # simple-MEVN
-Create a simple app using MySQL, Express, Vue.js and Node.js.
+Create a simple app using MySQL, Express, Vue.js and Node.js with the help of Vegibit Vue.js Express Tutorial.

 ## Project setup
 ```